mahadydev/AYat_Player_Flutter/README.md

 way.

-In any case, you find or notice any Bugs/ Crashes please report them by sending us an [e-mail](mailto:mahadydev@gmail.com).
+In any case, you find or notice any Bugs/ Crashes please report them by sending me an [e-mail](mailto:mahadydev@gmail.com).
 I will try to respond or fix Bugs/ Crashes as soon as possible.

 ### 🗂️ License